Software Core Operations

 Wolfram Mathematica provides an integrated environment that allows for technical computing for R&D and education providing data analysis, visualization, and statistical data analysis.

-For availability and product details, please email Thomas Spencer. firstname.lastname@example.org
+For availability and product details, please send a request to the UTSW Service Desk at ServiceDesk@UTSouthwestern.edu.

 Adobe® Creative Cloud® is tightly integrated professional software for delivering distinctive print design in marketing collateral, magazines, research, image processing, books, packaging, and more.

-SHI Government Solutions is our contact vendor for Adobe software license questions and educational quote pricing.
+For individual Adobe® application subscriptions, SHI Government Solutions is our contact vendor for Adobe® software license questions and educational quote pricing.
 Contact SHI GS:

 or, phone: 800-870-6079

-Once you have received a price quote from them, a special REQ is then submitted in PeopleSoft to have an order placed.
-Attach the price quote in Line Comments, along with email address of license key recipient.
+Once you have received a price quote from them, a special REQ is then need to be submitted, by department personnel, in PeopleSoft to have an order placed.
+Attach the price quote in Line Comments, along with the email address of the license key recipient.

-The end user will receive via email in 3-4 days a license key and instructions to download software from Adobe.
+The end user will receive an email with instructions to download software from Adobe®.

 The Moody Foundation Flow Cytometry Facility, located within Children's Research Institute at UT Southwestern, is a shared resource laboratory (SRL) committed to providing cutting-edge flow cytometry services to scientists at CRI, UT Southwestern, and other institutions.
 For more information, read about Moody Foundation Flow Cytometry.